Skip to Content

 Poyner is rapidly learning all about aerospace.
 As a first-gen student, she is earning her bachelor of science degree in engineering in only three years.
 A lot of doors also opened thanks to her acceptance into the Boeing Accelerated Leadership Program.

-After graduation in May, Poyner’s path will divert for the summer to a Boeing plant in Texas before returning to Columbia to pursue a master’s degree in chemistry.
+After graduation in May, Poyner’s path will divert for the summer to a Boeing plant in Texas before returning to Columbia to pursue a master’s degree in aerospace engineering.

 USC aerospace engineering major Ashley Poyner stands in front of an under-construction 787 in an airplane hanger.